College of Europe: Hague Congress initiative to create a College of Europe

 A group of Bruges citizens led by the Reverend Karel Verleye succeeded in attracting the College to Bruges.
 Professor Hendrik Brugmans, one of the intellectual leaders of the European Movement and the president of the Union of European Federalists, became its first Rector (1950–1972).
 John Bowie, Professor of Modern History at Oxford University, was appointed director of the first session held by the College, in 1949.
 Henri van Effenterre, who was a Professor of Ancient History at Caen University and Alphonse de Vreese, International Law professor at the University of Ghent, also contributed to that first session.
 The topic of that first session taught to the first promotion of the College (frequently called préparatoire, for it is the only promotion not named after any prominent figure) was "Teaching history and the development of a European spirit in universities".

+In 1978, Guy Spitaels, at that time Belgian Minister for the Employment, was the first College alumnus to be invited as the Orateur of the opening ceremony of an academic year.

 In the decades that followed the establishment of the institution, students were hosted at the Navarra Hotel in the historic centre of Bruges until 1981.

 The College consolidated itself as an institution specialized in studies focused on the newly established European Communities (the College was founded in 1949, before the communities were established).